V (singer): 2013–present: BTS

-In July 2021, V was appointed Special Presidential Envoy for Future Generations and Culture by South Korean President Moon Jae-in, along with the other members of BTS, to help "lead the global agenda for future generations" and "expand South Korea's diplomatic efforts and global standing" in the international community.
+In July 2021, V was appointed Special Presidential Envoy for Future Generations and Culture by South Korean President Moon Jae-in, alongside his bandmates, to help "lead the global agenda for future generations" and "expand South Korea's diplomatic efforts and global standing" in the international community.

 2016–present: Solo activities

 In 2016, V made his acting debut with a supporting role in KBS2's historical drama Hwarang: The Poet Warrior Youth under his real name.
-He also collaborated with bandmate Jin on the duet "It's Definitely You" for the show's soundtrack.
-To celebrate BTS' fourth anniversary, V released "4 O'Clock" on June 8, 2017, a song he co-produced with bandmate RM.
+He also collaborated with bandmate Jin on the duet single "It's Definitely You" for the show's soundtrack.
+In celebration of BTS' fourth anniversary, V released "4 O'Clock" on June 8, 2017, a song he co-produced with bandmate RM.

 V released his first independent song, "Scenery", on January 30, 2019, through the BTS SoundCloud page.
 V wrote and composed the ballad and photographed the cover art himself.
 The track was produced by Big Hit producer Docskim, with additional contributions from Pdogg and Hiss Noise.
 It reached 100 million streams from 20 million in over fourteen days, a new record on the platform.
 Over the course of the two weeks following its release, "Scenery" broke the daily streaming record nine times.
 Seven months later, V released his second solo and first all-English song, "Winter Bear", through SoundCloud, accompanied by a self-directed music video via BTS' YouTube channel on August 9.
 He co-produced the track with RM, Hiss Noise, and Adora, and photographed the cover artwork under his pseudonym Vante.